kevkatam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script 3-twofiles display the content of /etc/passwd and /etc/hosts The script 4-lastlines display the last 10 lines of /etc/passwd The script 5-lastlines displays the first 10 lines of /etc/passwd
+The script 3-twofiles display the content of /etc/passwd and /etc/hosts The script 4-lastlines display the last 10 lines of /etc/passwd The script 5-lastlines displays the first 10 lines of /etc/passwd The script 6-third_line displays the third line of the file iacta.